How To Make The Best Damn Wagyu Meatloaf

 This recipe yields a single superiorly flavored 2-pound meatloaf that is as wonderful cold the next day in a sandwich as it is hot from the oven and on your dinner table.
 Few seasonings are required due to the type of beef used in this loaf, American Wagyu beef.

 Labeled by experts to be the absolute “Champagne of American beef,” the American Wagyu cow is helping to bring the ‘previously primo price tag’ of this prized ground beef down to an affordable level for all to enjoy.
-Be sure to click the links in this post to shop Wagyu beef.
+SHOP WAGYU HERE

 All images and text ©Jenny DeRemer for Not Entirely Average, LLC

 Meatloaf?
 Yeah, I haven’t always been a fan.
 I know, I may among the smallest population of persons on the planet who don’t feel the need to embrace “the meatloaf…”

 An effort to grill the best burger at home ultimately led to this recipe for meatloaf.
 I was forced into a corner at my local butcher shop recently when they ran out of 80/20.

 I never imagined the decision to purchase Wagyu would change how I now buy my beef.
 It’s like there is no going back based on what I tasted the first time I put it in my mouth.
 Where the heck has THIS been???